sidduloni/nodejs-interview-questions/logic.md

 }
 ```

-## S.No 31 WAP to implement quick sort
+## S.No 31 Write a program to implement quick sort
 **Ans:**
 ```javascript
 function quickSort(arr) {